highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 ### Custom Connector Tutorial

-This tutorial shows how to implement a `Custom Data Connector` for the *MQTT protocol* and how to deploy it in a simple Highcharts dashboard application.
+This tutorial shows how to implement a `Custom Data Connector` for the *MQTT protocol* and how to deploy it in a simple Highcharts Dashboards application.
 The connector is implemented in JavaScript and is independent of the application.

 #### About MQTT
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is the de-facto standard protocol for low resource, low power devices and is widely used in [IoT](https://en.wikipedia.org/wiki/Internet_of_things) applications across a wide range of industries: Mobile Internet, Smart Hardware, Internet of Vehicles, Smart Cities, Telemedicine, Power, Oil, Energy, and other fields.